Rules, Regulations & Customs

 Sec.
 23. If the player is prevented from making a base, by the intentional obstruction of an adversary, he shall be entitled to that base, and not be put out.

 These two latter sections are, of course, intended for any willful and unnecessary obstruction.
-It is impossible that a player, while in the act of fielding a swiftly-sent bail, can always be on the lookout as to where his adversary is running; or that a player running the bases can always be equally careful in regard to his preventing an adversary from getting to his base.
+It is impossible that a player, while in the act of fielding a swiftly-sent ball, can always be on the lookout as to where his adversary is running; or that a player running the bases can always be equally careful in regard to his preventing an adversary from getting to his base.
 The umpire must alone decide this difficult question, and he should never hesitate to put a stop to any tendency to infringe the rules in this respect.

 Sec.
 24. If an adversary stops the ball with his hat or cap, or takes it from the hands of a party not engaged in the game, no player can be put out unless the ball shall first have been settled in the hands of the pitcher.